 Normal Random Variables

 Suppose we measured all of our tiles.
 We might see some tiles at 10, 10.05, 9.8, or even 10.27 cm.
-But after aggregating all this data, we'd find that ~68% of the tiles fall within 0.2 cm of 10 cm.
-If we were to graph this data, it'd look like a normal distribution.
-This is because our uncertainty, 0.2 cm, is actually equivalent to the standard deviation, and the expected value, 10 cm, is the center of our normal distribution.
-So we can think of our tile's length as cm.
-Similarly, we can think of our room as a random variable cm.
+After aggregating all this data, we might find that ~68% of the tiles fall within 0.2 cm of 10 cm.
+If we were to graph this data, it'd look like a normal distribution.In this case, we say that the mean of the tile's length is 10.0 cm, and the standard deviation of the tile's length is 0.2 cm.
+We can write our tile's length as 10.0 ± 0.2 cm,

 Law of Propagation of Uncertainty

-When first learning to propagate uncertainty, many students are taught to simply add fractional uncertainties in the case of multiplication, .
-This is an approximation that is quick to compute and works in many situations, but is less mathematically rigorous than the true formula, .
+When first learning to propagate uncertainty for multiplication, many students are taught to simply add fractional uncertainties, .
+This is an approximation that is quick to compute, but is actually an upper bound and is less mathematically rigorous than the true formula, .